 - Secure data

-Optional HTML-code generation for easy setup of forms. - Multiple forms
+Optional HTML-code generation for easy setup of forms. - Multiple forms on pages

 Multiple forms, such as a contact form as well as a newsletter signup, can be setup on the same page. - JS free